idealo/image-super-resolution/README.md

 <img src="figures/butterfly.png">

-The goal of this project is to upscale low resolution images by a factor of 2.
-To achieve this we used the CNN Residual Dense Network described in [Enhanced Deep Residual Networks for Single Image Super-Resolution](https://arxiv.org/pdf/1707.02921.pdf) (Zhang et al. 2018). <br> We wrote a Keras implementation of the network and set up a [Docker](https://docs.docker.com/install/) image to carry training and testing, locally or on the cloud on [AWS EC2 instances](https://github.com/idealo/nvidia-docker-keras) and [nvidia-docker](https://github.com/NVIDIA/nvidia-docker), with only a few commands.
+The goal of this project is to upscale low resolution images (currently only x2 scaling).
+To achieve this we used the CNN Residual Dense Network described in [Enhanced Deep Residual Networks for Single Image Super-Resolution](https://arxiv.org/pdf/1707.02921.pdf) (Zhang et al. 2018). <br> We wrote a Keras implementation of the network and set up a Docker image to carry training and testing.
+You can train either locally or on the cloud with AWS and [nvidia-docker](https://github.com/NVIDIA/nvidia-docker) with only a few commands.

+We welcome any kind of contribution.
+If you wish to contribute, please see the [Contribute](#contribute) section.

 ## Contents
 - [Sample Results](#sample-results)